HandyOSS/HandyMiner-CLI/README.md

 **Updates 02/11/2020::**
 - Now supporting variable pool difficulty by setting poolDifficulty to ```-1``` in your config.json
 - 6block and hnspool integration fully tested and supported
+- Benchmarks and other updated information will be added here as we obtain them from the community: http://shorturl.at/awxHV

-A simple wrapper for cBlake PoW-NG OpenCL Miner to communicate with Handshake HSD via Stratum Mining
+A simple wrapper for the Blake2bSHA3 (Handshake) PoW OpenCL Miner to communicate with Handshake HSD via Stratum Mining.
+# Easy Installation
+       Easily installed on most rig configurations within minutes.
+       Simple GPU Configuration setup.
+       Nvidia GeForce 10хх, 16xx and 20xx series and AMD Radeon RX/Polaris/Vega cross-compatible.

 ```
        _.-._        _.-._